Lowe54/Support-Software-Inc/README.md

 1) Clone the repository using the commands in the Github Cloning section above
 2) This project in windows runs on a virtual environment, in order to create one, use the following command `python3 -m venv .venv`
-3)Once the virtual environment has been created, active the virtual environment with `source *path-to-virtual-environment*Scripts/activate`
+3) Once the virtual environment has been created, active the virtual environment with `source *path-to-virtual-environment*Scripts/activate`
-4)Run `pip install -r requirements.txt`
+4) Run `pip install -r requirements.txt`
+5) Start the server with `./manage.py runserver`

 Follow the steps for Heroku, Stripe and Amazon Web Services Deployment